AbedSoleymani/Linux-Shell/README.md

 * **Files:** Files are individual units of data that contain content.
 They are organized within directories based on the needs and organization of the system and its users.
 * **Path:** The path is a sequence of directory names separated by slashes ("/" in Unix-like systems) that specifies the location of a file or directory within the filesystem tree.
 An absolute path starts from the root directory, while a relative path starts from the current working directory.

 `pwd`: stands for "print working directory".
 When you run the pwd command in a terminal or command prompt, it displays the current directory or the path of the directory you are currently located in.
-An example output is: `/users/Abed`<br>
+An example output is: `/users/Abed`<br><br>
 `cd`: is used to **C**hange the current working **D**irectory in a Unix, Unix-like, or Windows command prompt environment.
 It allows you to navigate and switch between different directories within the file system.
-E.g., `cd Music`<br>
+E.g., `cd Music`<br><br>
 `cd ..`: is used to navigate to the parent directory (also known as the "parent folder" or "up one level") in a file system using a command-line interface.
-It is a common command used in terminal or command prompt environments to move from a current directory to the directory that contains it.<br>
+It is a common command used in terminal or command prompt environments to move from a current directory to the directory that contains it.<br><br>
-`cd /`: changes the current working directory to the root directory of the file system.<br>
+`cd /`: changes the current working directory to the root directory of the file system.<br><br>
-`cd+Enter`: Typing `cd` followed by the `Enter` key alone without specifying a directory or path is a way to quickly return to your home directory in which you started your terminal.<br>
+`cd+Enter`: Typing `cd` followed by the `Enter` key alone without specifying a directory or path is a way to quickly return to your home directory in which you started your terminal.<br><br>
 `cd .`: is used to change the current directory to the current directory itself.
-In other words, it doesn't actually change the directory; it remains in the same directory.<br>
+In other words, it doesn't actually change the directory; it remains in the same directory.<br><br>
 `mv`: move!
 After using `mv`, the original file or directory is no longer present at the source location.
 *  It is used to move files or directories from one location to another, essentially changing their location in the file system: `mv file.txt /path/to/new/location/`
 * t can also be used to rename files or directories by specifying a new name during the move: `mv oldname.txt newname.txt`